Renfrew Ferry: Service

 The crossing, between the area of Yoker in Glasgow and the town of Renfrew in Renfrewshire, is only 200 metres, with graded slipways on each side.
-The service operates between 6.30 am and 9.30 pm, being on-demand at peak times and half-hourly at other times.
-The company plans to extend the service to Braehead.
+The service operated between 6.30 am and 9.30 pm, being on-demand at peak times and half-hourly at other times.
+The company planned to extend the service to Braehead.

-The service has had reliability issues, with two weeks out of service in 2017 and three weeks in 2018 as of late June.
+The service had reliability issues, with two weeks out of service in 2017 and three weeks in 2018 as of late June.
+The service was due to continue operating despite the new bridge opening between Renfrew and Yoker.
+However on May 31st it was confirmed that the ferry would cease operation effective immediately.

 Transport links

 The Renfrew Ferry was a dedicated bus terminus on the southern side.
-In recent years, the opening of Braehead Shopping Centre has seen most services divert via Ferry Village to Braehead Bus Station, and few services now stop at the ferry slipway, most stopping some 200 m away.
+In recent years, the opening of Braehead Shopping Centre has seen most services divert via Ferry Village to Braehead Bus Station, and few services now stop at the former ferry slipway, most stopping some 200 m away.
 Services from FirstGroup and McGills are operated to Paisley, Govan, Renfrew, Glasgow, and Glasgow Airport.

-The northern side is located near Dumbarton Road, which is a major bus artery with numerous services.
+The northern side was located near Dumbarton Road, which is a major bus artery with numerous services.
 These are operated to destinations such as Helensburgh, Clydebank, Anniesland, Partick and Balloch.